little-samo/SamoAI/README.md

 <div align="center">

-Made with ❤️ by the Samo-AI Team
+Made with ❤️ by the SamoAI Team

 </div>